Joddev/DynamicChart/README.md

-# Variative Chart
+# Dynamic Chart

-Chart visualization for variative values over time
+Chart visualization for dynamic values over time

 ### How to run